Letter from Gillian Keegan to non-college stakeholders about new #Coronavirus guidance

 For grant funded providers, I can confirm that the ESFA will continue to make scheduled 16-19 and AEB monthly payments for the remainder of the year.
 Your allocations for 2020/21 will have been confirmed by the end of March, and payments will be made as scheduled.
 I hope this provides you with the funding certainty you require as you seek to address the impact of responding to Covid-19.
 For other funding streams, we will be making decisions on where existing rules and models may need to be modified in relation to any planned reconciliation and future year allocations.

-We have today published more detailed operational guidance for FE providers here www.gov.uk/government/publications/coronavirus-covid-19-maintaining-further-education-provision and will continue to add to this to make sure providers have the latest information.
+We have today published more detailed operational guidance for FE providers and will continue to add to this to make sure providers have the latest information.

 Apprenticeships